peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal dividend,
         PeterO.Numbers.EDecimal divisor);

-Finds the remainder when dividing one arbitrary-precision decimal number by another.
+Returns the remainder that would result when an arbitrary-precision decimal floating-point number is divided by another arbitrary-precision decimal floating-point number.

 <b>Parameters:</b>